ian-splintercell-splinter/ian-splintercell-splinter/readme.txt

-This is just a demo! i am working on any improvements would be great,
+Working Eccomerce example PHP MySQL Development!

-Working Eccomerce sample not real products check out included but not configured for PayPall inclusion would be easy enougth.
+Product check out included but not configured for PayPall inclusion would be easy enougth.
 You would just need to contact your bank manager.
 Products are not real so dont enter your proper credit card details enter dummy ones.